1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 Cataracts: Causes, Symptoms, Effects and Treatment

-Cataract is the clouding of the normally clear lens of the eye.
-This leads to a decrease in the amount of the light that can reach your retina which in turn, significantly decreases your vision.
+A cataract is the clouding of the normally clear lens of the eye.
+This leads to a decrease in the amount of light that can reach your retina, which, in turn, significantly decreases your vision.
 A cataract is the chief cause of blindness, especially among older adults.

 If your vision is getting blurry and you are an older adult, chances are very high that you have cataracts.
 It develops slowly and you may not notice the symptoms.
 This eye condition can be treated by eye experts through surgery or prescription.
 Without treatment, cataracts result in complete blindness.